1source-ac/openthread-implementation/README.md

 # openthread-implementation

+## Prerequisites

+To understand the inner workings see here: https://openthread.io/platforms/co-processor

 ## Building Network Co-Processor (NCP) for NRF52840 Dongle

 Do not skip cleaning!
 This was a pitfall before when make arguments changed.